9-day residential retreat in Nonviolent Communication

 Trainer and Assessor: Kathleen Macferran (United States)

-Kathleen is a facilitator, author, Certified Trainer (since 2003), and Assessor (since 2010) for the Center for Nonviolent Communication and the owner of Strength of Connection.
+Kathleen is the founder and owner of Strength of Connection.
 She holds a vision for a peaceful, just, and sustainable world.
 Kathleen is committed to co-creating a world where peace replaces violence, love replaces hate, equity replaces inequity, and all people live meaningful lives.

 Prior to her work with nonviolence, Kathleen spent much of her life bringing harmony to communities through music, including two decades as a classical music conductor and leader of a nonprofit organization, and seven years as a public school music teacher.